-I’m interested in the way beliefs shape landscape, and wanted to explore the last remaining forests that surround churches in the north of Ethiopia – a country where, in the last 100 years, 95 per cent of the forests have been chopped down.
+I’m interested in the way beliefs shape landscape, and I wanted to explore the last remaining forests that surround churches in the north of Ethiopia, a country where, in the last 100 years, 95 per cent of the forests have been chopped down.

-However, in recent years, there’s been an upsurge in grazing cattle and an increase in population, slowly creeping into the centre of these forests.
+In recent years, there’s been an upsurge in grazing cattle and an increase in population, slowly creeping into the centre of these remaining forests.
 So the people who look after them are trying to take action to prevent this from happening.

 With this project, I wanted to reconcile traditional beliefs with modern conservation ethics.